j-jinjia/fx-trading-system-Spring/Readme.md

 - The prices come from a messaging system.
 - The prices are in a CSV format as follows : 106, EUR/USD, 1.1000,1.2000,01-06-2020 12:01:01:001.
 - The structure of the price consists of: Unique ID, Instrument name, Bid, Ask, timestamp.
+- Not clear whether database is needed.
+So I stored the prices in a List<Prices>.

 Notes:
 -
 - Assume the feed is coming form a messaging system(i.e implement an interface, e.g. onMessage(String message))
 - Assume margin to be added: +0.1% on bid , -0.1% on ask.
+- Return prices to and endpoint.

 First approach: Creating the system for 1 message
 -